stephencweiss/stephencharlesweiss.com/content/blog/2019-07-17/check-for-duplicates-count-case-exist-postgres.md

 ```

 ## Refactoring Time: Dropping Case
 This `CASE` approach works.
-But, it’s unnecessary.
+But, it's unnecessary.
 If I wanted to return something _other_ than a boolean I could use `CASE`.
 E.g.,
 ``` sql
 SELECT CASE WHEN EXISTS (
   SELECT * FROM my_table